-Average time -- Between three and ten months to get the fiancé visa as of late 2019; another two years or longer to get the U.S. green card, depending on which office is handling it.
+Average time -- Between five and 15 months to get the fiancé visa as of mid-2020; another two years or longer to get the U.S. green card, depending on which office is handling it.

-Summary of the Process -- The U.S. citizen starts the process by mailing a Form I-129F petition (Petition for Alien Fiancé) plus supporting documents to a U.S. Citizenship and Immigration Services to a USCIS “lockbox.”
+Summary of the Process -- The U.S. citizen starts the process by mailing a Form I-129F petition (Petition for Alien Fiancé) plus supporting documents to a U.S. Citizenship and Immigration Services (USCIS) “lockbox.”
 From there, it will be routed to a USCIS service center for processing.
 After USCIS approves the petition, the immigrant submits a visa application form online and attends an interview at a local U.S. consulate, submitting various documents at that time.
-Soon after the interview, he or she can be approved for a fiancé visa to enter the United States.
+Soon after the interview, the applicant can be approved for a K-1 fiancé visa to enter the United States.
 The immigrant will have 90 days in the U.S. in which to get married and apply for a green card by filing Form I-485 (Application for Adjustment of Status) with a USCIS lockbox.
 The lockbox will forward the case on to your local USCIS field office.
 The immigrant will be called in for fingerprinting, then to an interview at which the green card should be approved.

-Average time - Twelve to 24 months to get a Form I-130 petition (Petition for Alien Relative) approved by USCIS as of late 2019; another four to ten months or longer to get an immigrant visa to come to the United States.
+Average time - Five to 26 months to get a Form I-130 petition (Petition for Alien Relative) approved by USCIS as of mid-2020; another five to ten months or longer to get an immigrant visa to come to the United States.

 Summary of the Process -- The U.S. citizen starts the process by filing a Form I-130, either online or by mail to a USCIS lockbox (depending on where the U.S. citizen lives).
 Once it's approved, the immigrant submits a visa application form online and submits documents to the National Visa Center (NVC).
 When the NVC is satisfied that all documents are available, it sends the file to the U.S. consulate in the immigrant’s home country.
 An interview at the consulate will be scheduled, soon after which the immigrant spouse should be approved for an immigrant visa (and then a green card when he or she gets to the United States).

 The “K-3” visa option.
 U.S. immigration laws provide the possibility of obtaining a temporary visa (called a “K-3”) for the immigrant spouse to come to the U.S. while the application process for permanent resident status is happening.
-Theoretically, this could reunite you and your spouse sooner, since getting a K-3 visa should not take as long to get as an immigrant visa.
+This was designed to reunite spouses sooner.
 Unfortunately, currently you will find that if you file a petition for K-3 classification on Form I-129F at the same time as or after your I-130 (as you must), USCIS will not act on your K-3 petition.
-Rather, it will hold your K-3 petition and just work on your I-130.
-When it approves your I-130, it will forward the petition directly to the NVC, so your spouse can start applying for an immigrant visa.
+Rather, it will hold it and just work on the I-130.
+When it approves the I-130, it will forward the petition directly to the NVC, so your spouse can start applying for an immigrant visa.
 The subsequent Form I-129F will then be ignored by the NVC, nullifying the possibility of pursuing a K-3.
-Because your spouse can apply for the immigrant visa, there is no longer any need (and indeed, under the law, no feasible way) to apply for a K-3 visa.
+Because your spouse can apply for the immigrant visa, there is no longer any need (and indeed, under the law, no feasible way) to apply for a K-3.

 Average time -- Potentially a bit shorter than Scenario #2.

 Summary of the Process -- Check with your local consulate, which might allow the entire immigrant visa application process to be done through its office.
-Only a limited number of consulates offer this, so you might not be able to take advantage of this option.
+Only a very limited number of consulates offer this and only in exceptional circumstances, so you might not be able to take advantage of this option.

-Average time -- Twelve to 30 months for approval of Form I-130 petition; possibly some time on a waiting list (though there was no wait as of late 2019, according to the State Department's Visa Bulletin); another four to ten months or longer to get the immigrant visa.
+Average time -- One to 21 months for approval of Form I-130 petition; possibly some time on a waiting list (though there was no wait in category 2A as of mid-2020, according to the State Department's Visa Bulletin); another four to ten months or longer to get the immigrant visa.